Maureen Ryan

-Maureen "Mo" Ryan (born in 1966) is an American film and television critic, writer and reporter.
+Maureen "Mo" Ryan (born 1966) is an American film and television critic, writer and reporter.
 From 2000 to 2018, she was a TV critic at the Huffington Post and the Chicago Tribune.
 From 2015 to 2018, Ryan was the chief TV critic for Variety.
 Ryan is currently a contributing editor at Vanity Fair.
+Her book Burn It Down: Power, Complicity and a Call For Change in Hollywood was released on June 6, 2023.

-Early life
+Early life and education

 Ryan grew up in both Chicago's South Side and South Holland, Illinois.

 Ryan graduated from Chicago Heights Marian Catholic High School.
 In 1988, she graduated from Washington University in St. Louis with a double major in psychology and English.
 In 1993, Ryan received a master's degree in journalism from Northwestern University's Medill School of Journalism.

 Career

 From 1994 to 1998, Ryan edited and was chief contributor of the Chicago indie music zine, Steve Albini Thinks We Suck.

 In 1992, Ryan began working at the Chicago Tribune.
 From 1997 to 2000, Ryan was an arts and entertainment editor, writer, and reporter.

 From 2000 to 2010, Ryan became the TV critic at the Trib.
 During her time there, Ryan created the Tribune's popular blog "The Watcher," which was nominated for an Espy Award.

 From 2010 to 2015, Ryan worked at the Huffington Post as a TV critic.

 In 2015, Ryan became the chief TV critic for Variety, a position she held until 2018.

 In 2020, Ryan became a contributing editor at Vanity Fair.

 Ryan has written for many publications including Broadcasting & Cable, Entertainment Weekly, MSNBC, NPR, Rolling Stone, Slate, among others.